 A study following 2500 New Yorkers for nine or more years showed a 61% higher risk of vascular events in people who drank diet soda daily.

 It’s thought that the caramel coloring might be to blame.
 These results were presented by researchers at the American Stroke Association’s International Stroke Conference in Los Angeles.

 4. Diet sodas may cause kidney damage

-Study participants who drank 2 or more diet sodas per day had 30% less kidney blood filtering ability than those who drank regular sodas or other drinks.
-Read more about diet soda and kidneys on WebMD.
+Study participants who drank two or more diet sodas per day had 30% less kidney blood filtering ability than those who drank regular sodas or other drinks.

 5. Risk of tooth enamel damage

-My new dentist in La Jolla, Dr. Chris Wood, told me that drinking soda from a can also causes you to hold soda in your mouth for a little bit longer prior to swallowing.
+My former dentist in La Jolla, Dr. Chris Wood, told me that when you drink soda from a can, you to hold soda in your mouth for a little bit longer prior to swallowing.

 A straw may help keep the acid away from your teeth, if you must drink it.
 There are some links to glass straw makers in the lemon water post (link above) comment section.